GustavoSasaki/gazouWithSpanish/README.md

 # Gazou OCR

-Gazou is a Japanese and Chinese OCR application written in C++.
+Gazou is a Japanese/Chinese/Spanish OCR application written in C++ by [kamui-fin](https://github.com/kamui-fin/gazou).
 It utilizes image processing, and other parameters to improve the accuracy.
 All contributions are welcome.

 ## Installation